dpa99c/cordova-custom-config/README.md

 `<custom-config-file>` blocks allow platform-specific chunks of config to be defined as an XML subtree in the `config.xml`, which is then applied to the appropriate platform configuration file by the plugin.

 1.  config-file elements MUST be defined inside a platform element, otherwise they will be ignored.
 2.  config-file target attributes specify the target file to update.
-(AndroidManifest.xml or *-Info.plist)
+Android targets are paths relative to `platforms/android` (with `AndroidManifest.xml` as the special target that supports both Cordova Android project layouts); iOS targets are `*-Info.plist`.
 3.  config-file parent attributes specify the parent element (AndroidManifest.xml) or parent key (*-Info.plist) that the child data will replace or be appended to.
 4.  config-file elements are uniquely indexed by target AND parent for each platform.
 5. If there are multiple config-file's defined with the same target AND parent, the last config-file will be used